 A variety of conditions or circumstances can require the extraction of a tooth or teeth.
 Some common reasons include infection, risk of infection, and badly decayed or damaged teeth that cannot be treated in another way.
 If an infection or deep decay is left untreated, bacteria can build up and the damage can worsen, leading to additional time, cost, and discomfort later on.

 Another reason for tooth extraction is to allow other teeth room to grow.
 A crowded mouth occurs when your teeth are too big, you have extra teeth, or there otherwise simply isn’t enough room in your mouth for all of your teeth.
 Your teeth begin to overlap each other and may eventually lead to problems with chewing and biting.
 Additionally, sometimes teeth are impacted and must be surgically removed.
 Many patients must also have their wisdom teeth pulled, which often occurs in one’s late teens or early adulthood.

 What Can I Expect of the Extraction Process?

-We typically take x-rays of the affected area before the procedure to determine the extent of the damage and therefore the type of extraction needed.
+We typically take digital x-rays of the affected area before the procedure to determine the extent of the damage and therefore the type of extraction needed.
 An extraction can be simple or surgical, and each serves its own purpose.